seed-run/homepage/_docs/adding-a-post-deploy-phase.md

 ![Post-Deploy Phase in Deployment workflow](/assets/docs/adding-a-post-deploy-phase/post-deploy-phase-in-deployment-workflow.png)

+### Post-Deploy phase vs after_deploy hook

+One final note on post-deploy phases.
+If you've configured a build spec, you might be wondering what the difference is between adding a post-deploy phase and using the `after_deploy` hook.

+They are both run after a deployment.
+The key difference being that the post-deploy phase is run after **all your services** have been deployed.
+As opposed to the `after_deploy` hook that is run after **each of your services** in your app.

+This also means that for an app with a single service, the post-deploy phase and the `after_deploy` hook do basically the same thing.

 And that's it, now you can add your integration tests and post-deployment scripts to your mono-repo workflow.